tinosulzer/travis-ci-latex-pdf/README.md

 Thanks to [Norbert Pozar (@rekka)](https://tectonic.newton.cx/t/small-docker-image-for-tectonic/133?u=phpirates) for providing the original Docker image.
 [Manuel (@WtfJoke)](https://github.com/WtfJoke) extended it by integrating biber.
-Docker provides the ability to download a pre-installed Tectonic and then run it on you LaTeX files.
+Docker provides the ability to download a pre-installed Tectonic and then run it on your LaTeX files.

 #### Pro:
 * Tectonic is ready really fast, because downloading the image is all it takes